 The Illinois Annual Report is due before the first day of the anniversary month of the LLC's inception.
 For example, if the LLC was formed on September 16, the LLC has to file before September 1 of every year.
 An LLC can file up to 45 days before the date its Annual Report is due.

 Filing and Payment of Illinois Annual Report by Mail

-In order to file your Annual Report, download this form from the Illinois Secretary of State's website.
+To file your Annual Report, download this form from the Illinois Secretary of State's website.
 Fill out all relevant fields on the form including the name of the LLC along with the name and address of the Illinois Registered Agent for the LLC.
 Then enter the date the LLC was formed and fill in the principal office address for the LLC (PO boxes are disallowed).
 Enter the names and addresses of all members and managers of the LLC and mark them MGR for manager or MBR for member.